sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

           * /images?
       * /userinfo (contains SQLite database to control access / session / user stuff & stuff)
     * Note -- when one saves a worksheet (or set of worksheets), all objects that they link to must be included in the saved worksheet!
   1. Javascript feature: click & drag on a plot to zoom.
 Tom really wants this.
+Bobby seconds this.
+It's a killer feature.
+Perhaps google maps style?
   1. Create a quiz-mode for worksheets, which satisfies the requirements of a quiz system.

  * W Stein: Continue to flesh out ideas for '''JSAGE -- the open source math software journal'''.
 I announced JSAGE at SD3, and it's been very interesting to see it start to take off.
 It's critical that we actually *write* some code to manage JSAGE, and figure out how to really do it right -- much more work is needed.
 In particular, a good way of dealing with code submissions from people that don't know much about SAGE development, but have awesome code and ideas to contribute.